UKHomeOffice/hocs-txa-document-extractor/README.md

 happens in different scenarios.
 All data and files are removed during the tear down of each test.

+**_NOTE:_** `./ci/docker-compose.kafka.yml` also includes an optional control-center service which you can choose to docker compose up too.
+This provides a UI for the Kafka cluster on `localhost:9021` which can be used to aid manual testing & debugging.

 ## CI & Deployments
 TBC